Skip to content

 Ger camps

-The gers have locks and a power supply of 220V or 60A.
+The Gers have locks and a power supply of 220V or 60A.
 However, the supply of electricity is limited, as is the supply of hot water.
 Showers are available, however the camp may have enough power to heat water for five or six people only, so the members of your group should keep this in mind and plan ahead for showers.
 It is recommended to advise staff at least an hour before you intend to shower as hot water will need to be boiled for you.

 Cafes and communal areas are also located within the camp grounds.
 Most of the Ger camps we